Xanthan Gum and Protein Powder

 With the technological advancements made in food science over the last decade, even a seasoned whey protein aficionado may find it challenging to tell the difference based on taste between protein sourced the right way and a protein bolstered by the perfect additives.

-When todays' pop-up protein brands launch a diary protein rarely, does the lineup not contain heavily built indulgent flavors.
+When todays' pop-up protein brands launch a dairy protein rarely, does the lineup not contain heavily built indulgent flavors.
 The flavors that mask a poorly sourced protein powder the best include those that resemble our sweetest desserts, such as:

 - Peanut Butter